 It is really this informal education mixed in with the survival instincts as an immigrant that has accelerated my Financial Independence the fastest.

-I naturally keep my ears inclined for opportunity, and never shy to put my money where my mouth is.
+I naturally keep my ears inclined for an opportunity, and never shy to put my money where my mouth is.
 This is one of the good reasons why I am a big advocate for the side-hustle!

 2. Risk Taking

-I can tell you for certain that if you are risk averse, you’re less likely to become financially wealthy in life.
+I can tell you for certain that if you are risk-averse, you’re less likely to become financially wealthy in life.

-I am not referring to risk taking for the sake of it or because you see others doing stuff.
+I am not referring to risk-taking for the sake of it or because you see others doing stuff.

-This risk taking is fed by your self-awareness, a must-have ingredient for Financial Independence.
+This risk-taking is fed by your self-awareness, a must-have ingredient for Financial Independence.